ED0920/Daily-Organiser/README.md

 WHEN I want today's quote
 THEN I am presented with today's quote on the right WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours WHEN I click into a timeblock
+THEN I am presented with timeblocks for standard studying hours, even though I can also add non Uni studing related events.
+WHEN I click into a timeblock
 THEN I can enter an event
 WHEN I click the save button for that timeblock